Unstoppable Strides: Navigating Runner's Dystonia

 The podcast emphasizes themes around managing Runner's Dystonia and related movement disorders, covering specific topics such as personal recovery stories, alternative therapies like Postural Restoration Institute principles, and practical advice on navigating social reactions to dystonia with episodes featuring discussions on online recovery programs and experiences of other affected athletes.

-Join Julie and JoJo for information, exploration, stories and real talk related to running with dystonia.
+Join Julie and JoJo for information, exploration, stories of hope and real talk related to running with dystonia.

 Dystonias are a class of movement disorders marked by involuntary muscle contractions in one or more parts of the body, depending on the type of dystonia.